codenautas/interview-recorder/README.md

 [!--lang:en-->

 ## Case 1: Interview in progress
-1. The interviewer press `Start`,
+1. The interviewer presses `Start`,
-2. He reads the first item in the check list: *Introduce yourself and tell why you want to take this course*.
+2. He reads the first item in the checklist: *Introduce yourself and say why you want to take this course*.
-3. He press de check box of that item.
+3. He presses de check box of that item.
-4. He hears the story of the interviewee.
+4. He listens the answer of the interviewee.
-It the interviewee says something about any of the items in the check list the interviewer press the appropiate check box.
+If the interviewee says something about any of the items in the checklist, the interviewer presses the appropriate check box.
-5. When the interviewee stops the speech the interviewer reads the first unchecked item in the check list.
+5. When the interviewee stops the speech, the interviewer reads the first unchecked item in the check list.
-6. This is repeated until there is no unchecked items or until the interviewer considers that must be terminated the interview.
+6. This is repeated until there is no unchecked items or until the interviewer considers that the interview must be terminated.

+### *checklist example*:
+- [x] 1.
+Introduce yourself and tell me why you want to take this course.
+- [ ] 2.
+Name
+- [ ] 3.
+Age
+- [ ] 4.
+Prior knowledge, or taken courses
+- [ ] 5.
+Mobile development experience
+- [ ] 6.
+General development experience

+### Extras
+7. There could be string fields to be filled in during the interview
+8. If an item of the checklist is pressed more than once, the program records every time the item was pressed (and shows a check for each time the button was pressed, so as to have a feedback of each press).

+## Case 2: Preparing the interview
+1. The preparer of the interview (could be the interviewer him/herself or a supervisor) enters every item (specifying the item number, text and type) in the PC or  mobile device
+2. He or she saves the *checklist* with a name on the server

+## Case 3: Downloading the interview
+1. The interviewer connects the device to the network and logs in the server
+2. He or she presses the `Transmit` button
+3. The program sends the interviews to the server

 <!--lang:es--]